Survivor (Tamil TV series)

 Survivor, also known as Survivor Tamil is an Indian adventure Tamil language reality television program in India based on the Swedish format Expedition Robinson created in 1997 by Charlie Parsons.
 The show was produced by Banijay Asia, the program was broadcast on Zee Tamil and streamed on ZEE5.
 The show was hosted by Arjun Sarja.

 The show features a group of celebrity and popular contestants, referred to as "castaways" as they are thrown in an isolated location.
 The castaways must provide food, water, fire and shelter for themselves.
 The contestants compete in various challenges for rewards and immunity from elimination.
 The contestants are progressively eliminated from the game as they are voted off the island by their fellow castaways.
-The final vote off happens with the last 3 remaining castaways also known as the finalist, the castaway with the highest amount of jury votes out of the three finalist is awarded the title of "Sole Survivor" and the grand prize of ₹10,000,000.
+The final vote off happens with the last three remaining castaways also known as the finalists, the castaway with the highest number of jury votes out of the three finalists is awarded the title of "Sole Survivor" and the grand prize of ₹1,00,00,000.
 The first season premiered on 12 September 2021.

 Format

 Survivor Tamil is a reality show based on the original Swedish Expedition Robinson format developed by Charlie Parsons.
 Unlike the original Survivor, Survivor Tamil features only celebrity contestants.
-The contestants (known as "Survivors") live in a isolated island that is isolated from any type of modern-day setting.
+The contestants (known as "Survivors") live in an isolated island that is isolated from any type of modern-day setting.
 Survivors will be divided into two different tribes in the start of the competition known as the 'Launch Day'.
 Survivors will need to fight for immunity in order for their tribe to be safe from facing tribal council and elimination.
 Each week, the losing team will have to attend tribal council, where they will vote out one of their team members.
 Whoever receives the highest number of votes from their tribe will be eliminated from the game.
 The winner of the competition receives a ₹1 crore cash prize for avoiding elimination.